Uber helicopter rides and doorless ladies' loos

 ICYMI: Uber helicopter rides and doorless ladies' loos

-Uber helicopter rides and doorless ladies' loos, among other stories you might have missed this week.
+Uber helicopter rides and doorless ladies' looss, among other stories you might have missed this week.

 -